jasper-software/jasper/README.md

   2. PDF format in doc/manual.pdf

-The old reference manual (which is still useful) can be found in:

-  - doc/jasper.pdf

-The version of the reference manual corresponding to the most recent commit on the master branch of the JasPer Git repository can be found at:
+The reference manual for the JasPer software is also available online at:

   - https://jasper-software.github.io/jasper-manual

+A detailed introduction to the JPEG-2000 standard can be found in:

+  - doc/jpeg2000.pdf

 All bug reports should be submitted via the issue-tracking system provided by GitHub.
 To submit a bug report, go the following URL and click on the